COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{Shared LUT}

-As the name suggests, the shared LUT approach is derived from the parallel LUT by sharing the generated LUT contents to reduce the generated partial sums, as illustrated in Fig.~\ref{fig4}(a).
-Specifically, it is observed that the LUT contents at address locations 4--7 can be derived by simply loading $-\theta_2$ instead of $\theta_2$ through a 2-to-1 multiplexer, allowing a reduction in the computational cost.
-However, applying this optimization directly to the design in Fig.~\ref{fig2}(b) is less straightforward due to the exponential growth in the number of adders across stages in the parallel architecture.
-By strategically sharing partial sums across mirrored address locations (e.g., 0--3 and 4--7), the proposed shared LUT design effectively reduces the number of required computations by nearly 50\%.
+The shared LUT approach builds on the parallel LUT by sharing generated contents to reduce partial sums, as shown in Fig.~\ref{fig4}(b).
+For example, LUT contents at addresses 4--7 can be derived by loading $-\theta_2$ instead of $\theta_2$ via a 2-to-1 multiplexer, lowering computational cost.
+Directly applying this to Fig.~\ref{fig2}(b) is challenging due to exponential adder growth.
+By sharing partial sums across mirrored addresses (e.g., 0--3 and 4--7), the shared LUT design reduces computations by nearly 50\%.